whereistanya/sonos-jukebox/README.md

 ## What is this?

+**talker/talker.py**
+A command-line script that makes the sonos say words.
+Use it like ./talker.py "This is a damn fine cup of coffee."
+It briefly spins up a webserver to get the sound file to the Sonos.

+**server.py**
 A thing that lets you control your Sonos using Amazon Dash buttons.
 I stole this idea from [Rob Konigsberg](http://github.com/kberg), who was using Dash buttons to make his Sonos play radio stations.
 This version serves local MP3s and plays